Educational video game: Importance to learners

 Research shows that children who play educational video games have improved visual-spatial skills.
 For instance, a simple game session can help learners visualize science topics in a way that helps them learn better.
 Children who play educational video games have sharpened visual attention skills and improved capacity to visualize 3D objects (Achtman et al. 2008).
 Furthermore, educational video games as they improve their aim and hand-eye coordination.
 The video game is a learning sector as activities that sharpen the perceptions of children as well as their responses to the world.

+Activity-promoting games are games that focus on increasing physical activity.
+For students, specifically, there are several benefits to using these in an educational setting.
+When it comes to active video games, it is almost like another step is added to further the value of using them.
+In comparison to the traditional classroom setting, one study found that students who played an educational game that forced a certain extent of physical activity felt an increase in the amount of attention needed.
+This is important when it comes to situational awareness as students are able to be more in tune with their surroundings, which can lead to an increase in motivation.

+However, one important thing to note with active video games is that they are just as effective as other educational games that do not have the physical activity component.
+Test results from the study did not seem to show a difference between the two.
+Nevertheless, active video games allow students to improve their learning while also being active in a setting where they get little activity.

+Implementation of gaming into a classroom curriculum can be helpful with attention capture of students.
+Stimulating activities such as gaming, pique the interest of students and provide a modern approach to comprehension.